Thomas Sandgaard

 Thomas Sandgaard is a Danish entrepreneur and inventor based out of Colorado.
 Sandgaard is the founder and CEO of Zynex Inc.

 Career

 Sandgaard was born and raised in Denmark.
 He obtained his BSc in electrical and electronics engineering from University of Southern Denmark.
 He graduated from Copenhagen Business School with an MBA degree in marketing.
 In 1996, he moved to the United States and later in 2018, he gained US citizenship.In 1996, he founded Zynex Inc. and in August 2018, he founded The Sandgaard Foundation with a goal to end the opioid epidemic and save lives from opioid overdose.

 In September 2020, Sandgaard acquired Charlton Athletic.

+On 21 July 2023, Sandgaard sold Charlton Athletic to Global Football Partners.